antimeat/amphitrite/README.md

 ## Frontend Dashboard

-Amphitrite features a frontend [dashboard](http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/html/dashboard.php) for managing site configurations and manually activating the partition splitting scripts.
+Amphitrite features a frontend <a href="http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/html/dashboard.php" target="_blank">dashboard</a> for managing site configurations and manually activating the partition splitting scripts.

+### Autoseas

+API and package for calculating and returning autoseas swell data from winds and partitioned data.
+More detailed information is here (see <a href="http://wa-vw-er/webapps/er_ml_projects/davink/amphitrite/README_JSONAUTOSEAS.html" target="_blank">README_JSONAUTOSEAS</a>).

 ### Dashboard Features